King Charles III in first engagement since queen's death | Entertainment

 The royal couple were visiting to formally give city status to Dunfermline, the birthplace of another King Charles: Charles I, who reigned in the 17th century before his execution, was the last British monarch born in Scotland.

-Dunfermline was among towns that won city status as part of Platinum Jubilee celebrations to mark Elizabeth's 70 years on the throne.
+Dunfermline was among eight towns that won city status as part of Platinum Jubilee celebrations earlier this year to mark Elizabeth's 70 years on the throne.

+“There could be no more fitting way to mark my beloved mother's extraordinary life of service than by granting this honor to a place made famous by its own long and distinguished history, and by the indispensable role it has played in the life of our country,” Charles said in a speech.

+“We gather to celebrate this great occasion but also to commemorate the life of Her late Majesty, whose deep love for Scotland was one of the foundations of her life,'' he added.

+The royals will meet British Indians, Pakistanis, and many others and pay tribute to the contributions they made to the UK.

-Charles became sovereign immediately upon the death of his mother Elizabeth in Balmoral Castle, Scotland, on Sept.
-8. Britain held 10 days of national mourning, while the royal family extended the mourning period for a week after the queen's funeral on Sept.
-19.
+Charles, 73, became sovereign immediately upon the death of his mother Elizabeth in Balmoral Castle, Scotland, on September 8.
+Britain held 10 days of national mourning, while the royal family extended the mourning period for a week after the queen's funeral on September 19.
+FZH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)